Black-Lesbian-Linkup/bllu-organization-components/non-profit-job-openings/Contractor (paid) Roles/SocialMediaMarketingManager.md

 * **Royalty Payment Structure:** A share in the organization's revenue based on bi-quarterly performance.

 **Application Process:**
-To apply for the Social Media Marketing Manager role, please submit your resume and a cover letter detailing your relevant experience and passion for Black Lesbian Linkup through [BLLU's website] (include application page link).
+To apply for the Social Media Marketing Manager role, please submit your resume and a cover letter detailing your relevant experience and passion for Black Lesbian Linkup through [Social Media Manager Application](https://forms.gle/1NEvFCQaGXVq9k8n9).